neochiken/Merethic/README.md

 ### Clean current Skyrim installation
 If you have not yet installed Skyrim, you can skip this part.

 1. Right click on Skyrim in your game library and click **Properties** > **Local Files** > **Browse**.
 2. Uninstall the game via Steam - right click on Skyrim in your game library and click **Manage** > **Uninstall**.
 3. Check the explorer window for any left over files - if there are any, delete them.
 4. Open Windows start menu/search and type in `%LOCALAPPDATA%`.
 5. Delete the Skyrim folder.
 6. Head to `Documents\My Games` and delete the Skyrim folder.

-### Install Skyrim
-Once you've done the steps above, you can now set Steam to download Skyrim again but ***do not*** install Skyrim to a protected folder, such as `Desktop`, `Downloads` or `Program Files` of any kind.
-It's best to create a new, dedicated folder for it using the Steam Library function somewhere on the root of your drive such as `C:\SteamLibrary`.
-A lot of people have a dedicated secondary drive for their games, keeping the OS install separate; using this secondary drive will also work.

-### Start Skyrim
-That's right - start the game.
-You need to let the game do its initial start up jobs such as creating registry entries and generating default config files.
-Once you've gotten to the main menu you can close the game again.

 ## Wabbajack
 Installing the list is straight forward, Wabbajack will do most of the heavy lifting for you - you only have to tell it where to put stuff.
-Grab Merethic from the Wabbajack UI, once its downloaded the initial stuff it needs, Wabbajack will have 2 things for you to do - fill in the installation location and the download location.
+Grab Merethic from the iAmDiscord #list-updates channel, once its downloaded the initial stuff it needs, Wabbajack will have 2 things for you to do - fill in the installation location and the download location.

 Set the installation location to a folder on the root of a drive, something like `C:\Merethic`.
 Do not install it to one of the protected folders as mentioned earlier.
 The download location will have likely been filled in for you too - ensure it matches the directory you set for the installation location, or if you have multiple Skyrim modlists installed, use a common download folder - this will stop you from having to redownload common mods across multiple modlists.

-Before you hit **GO**, a quick tip:

-*To get the best performance with Wabbajack, it is recommended that you have the install folder for Wabbajack, the modlist folder and the downloads folder on an SSD; ideally the same SSD.* After the installation is complete, you can move the downloads folder to a storage HDD or other storage medium to save space on your game installation drive.
-It's not recommended to allow your drive to exceed 90% of its storage space used - Windows Explorer will show a red bar under your drive if you do go over 90% so you need to be sure that you have enough space on your installation drive so that you won't exceed this 90% storage level.

-Once you have everything set in Wabbajack, hit **GO** and let it do its thing.
-It might take a while as there is a fair bit to download and the speed of this will depend on your internet performance as well as your CPU in the later stages for hashing and unpacking the downloads.
+**I recommend you keep your downloads outside of the Merethic installation folder!** It's best if you use a common folder for all of your Skyrim modlist downloads, to save repeatedly downloading the same mods over and over again.

 ## Commonly Failing Downloads
 Downloads from file hosts such as Google Drive and Mega can sometimes be a pain and refuse to download automatically via Wabbajack for reasons unknown.
 Any files that might give you trouble [can be found here for manual download](https://github.com/iAmMe27/Merethic/wiki).

-Download these files and place them *as they are* into the same folder you told Wabbajack to put your downloads in.
-Let me reiterate just to be sure - **do not unzip the archives!**
+Download these files and place them *as they are* into the Resource Download folder.

 # Post-Installation
-Almost there but we're not out of the woods yet!
 After Wabbajack has given you the installation successful screen, you're free to close it.
 Navigate to the Merethic installation folder and run MO2 by double-clicking `ModOrganizer.exe`.

 ***DO NOT UNDER ANY CIRCUMSTANCES RUN LOOT.
 The load order is exactly as intended out of the box and you do not need to change it.***